Backup copy job

 Restore point lookup

-With periodic copy, by default, after a restart of the job interval (the “Copy every” setting), a backup copy job analyzes the VM list it has to protect and searches backwards in time for newer restore point states.
+With periodic copy, by default, after a change of the job interval (the “Copy every” setting), a backup copy job analyzes the VM list it has to protect and searches backwards in time for newer restore point states.
 If the state of the restore point in the target repository is older than the state in the source repository, the new state is transferred.

 Path | HKEY_LOCAL_MACHINE\SOFTWARE\Veeam\Veeam Backup and Replication |